TOP STANDING DESK MISTAKES TO AVOID

 2. Find the right position for your wrists

 In a proper sitting position, you should be able to use the keyboard with your wrists and forearms positioned straight.
 This is vital in the prevention of repetitive strain injuries that can take its toll on your wrists and forearms.
-Your elbows should rest by the side of your body forming an L-shape at the elbow joint (which is the position that the Varidesk creates for you when you’re standing in front of it and working).
+Your elbows should rest by the side of your body forming an L-shape at the elbow joint, which is the position that Vari creates for you when you’re standing in front of your desk and working.

 3. Feet firmly on the floor

 One reason we recommend a footrest is because your feet should be firmly planted on the floor while you’re seated.
-This reduces the strain on your back by allowing for a solid support beneath each of your legs.
-Crossing your legs can feel comfortable, but can cause hip problems as well as cut off the circulation in your legs.
+This reduces the strain on your back by providing solid support beneath each of your legs.
+Crossing your legs can feel comfortable but can cause hip problems as well as cut off the circulation in your legs.
 It can also cause your back to tilt to one side or the other, placing more strain on one side and often resulting in back pain or stiffness.

 4. Look forward, not down

 Placing your computer screen a little bit lower than eye level reduces strain on your neck and shoulders, which can hunch over and result in incredibly bad posture.
-Keeping your screen at this level also reduces the risk of eye strain, which is a common complaint for workers who sit before computers all day.
-By angling your screen slightly lower than your eye level, your neck is in a more natural position reducing the strain on your back.
+Keeping your screen at this level also reduces the risk of eye strain, which is a common complaint for workers who sit in front of a computer all day.
+By angling your screen slightly lower than your eye level, your neck is in a more natural position, reducing the strain on your back.

 Now that you have these tips, you're ready to start reaping the benefits of your sit-stand desk.